How to Write a Content Brief for a SaaS Blog (Survey Results + Free Template)

 Typically, the content writer doesn’t handle distribution as the responsibilities fall on you, the client.

 Still!
 Share this briefly with the writer.
-It’s helpful to have this information at the back of their mind as they write the blog post.
+It’s helpful for them to have this information at the back of their mind as they write the blog post.

 Craft an Outline